python/devguide/getting-started/pull-request-lifecycle.rst

 before reading the changes.

 The title should be a sentence or phrase in the imperative which says what the pull request does in short form.
-It should start with ``gh-NNNNNN:``, for pull requests which close open issues.
+Pull requests attached to issues should be linked by putting the issue number in the title (``gh-NNNNNN:``).
 For example, ``gh-12345: Fix bug when spam module is served with eggs``.

 The pull request description field should be a detailed summary.